TQNL/Better-Vehicle-Crafting/README.md

 # Better Vehicle Crafting
 Uncraft minecart with blocks and chest boats.
-By ThijquintNL.
+Also gives stackable crafting recipes.

 Chest Boats when used as a crafting ingredient will output an item that turns into a chest and the normal boat in your inventory.